Siddhant1419/Random-Fixture/README.md

 # Random-Fixture

-This was one of my first few projects that I did and I found it from my old laptop.
-So, thought of posting it here.
+This web app was one of the first few projects, that I did, and I found it from my old laptop.
+So, why not post it here?.
 It's an app created to optimize my game-time.

 ## Objective: